a-leut/chinese_checkers_ai_mcts/README.md

 ## About

 This is an artificial intelligence program designed to play Chinese Checkers.
 It placed third in a simulated tournament of fifteen other programs.
 It beats me every time when I play it.
-I am not very good at Chinese Checkers so I would be interested to know how this program does against a strong player.
+I am not very good at Chinese Checkers so I would be interested to know how it does against a strong player.

 I chose to use a [Monte-Carlo Tree Search](http://mcts.ai/about/index.html) based agent with domain specific modifications for Chinese Checkers to encourage good lines of play.
 My approach was influenced by two artificial intelligence papers with similiar techniques.